If you’re already used to SSH, you can safely head over to the Advanced topics section.

 Using older versions of Windows¶

 Older versions of Windows do not include a SSH client by default, but there are plenty of options, PuTTY probably being the choice of most Windows users.
 Other popular choices include Git BASH which provides a basic shell including the widely-used Git version control system and OpenSSH as an SSH client.
 If you’re looking for a large distribution of GNU and Open Source utils that feels more-or-less like a Linux distribution, head over to Cygwin.
-If you opt for one of the last two, you should better follow Using Linux, macOS, modern Windows 10, or any other Unix after installation because you will then effectively use the OpenSSH command-line utils.
+If you opt for one of the last two, you should better follow Using Linux, macOS, any other Unix, or modern Windows 10 after installation because you will then effectively use the OpenSSH command-line utils.

 Some SFTP clients do also offer a way to enter commands to be executed through SSH on the server,